terminusdb/technical-blogs/blogs/whats_in_a_name.md

 around whether they should *resolve* to the resource that they indicate.

 A *URI* *could* be a *URL* but it need not be.
-A *URI* could stand in for any sort of resource, physical or logical which we need to have a name for.
+A *URI* could stand-in for any sort of resource, physical or logical which we need to have a name for.
 It is, in a sense simply a name that we want to be *universal*.

-A good example of a URL that is also a URI, are the HTTPS syntax for DOI (Digital Object Identifiers) which specify a specific scientific paper.
+A good example of a URL that is also a URI, is the HTTPS syntax for DOI (Digital Object Identifiers) which specify a specific scientific paper.
 For instance, we can talk about the Quantum Tomography paper [Measured measurement](https://doi.org/10.1038/nphys1170) with the DOI